sonocotta/esp32-gameboy/README.md

 ## Where to buy

-You can support my work by buying this kit at [Tindie](https://www.tindie.com/products/sonocotta/play-esp-diy-kit/))
+You can support my work by buying this kit at [Tindie](https://www.tindie.com/products/sonocotta/play-esp-diy-kit/) or [Elecrow](https://www.elecrow.com/play-esp-diy-kit.html)

 # Full Gameboy Experience